jore-averbeck/jore-averbeck/readme.md

 Hello, i'm Jore (Pronouns: he/him) and I have a strong enthusiasm for coding!
 Your nerd with soft skills 🤖

 ## Facts:
-- Bachelor and Master degree in the social sciences
+- Bachelor and Master degree in social sciences
 - Web development student at neue fische GmbH
-- styding computer science
+- studying computer science

 ## Skills:
 - HTML